mach0gr/renegade-stick/binaries/flash instructions DFR1075.md

 # Flashing Guide for ESP32‑C6 DFR1075 (v0.1 Chips)

-Flashing ESP32‑C6 v0.1 chips isn’t as straightforward as with newer ESP boards.
+Flashing ESP32‑C6 v0.1 chips isn’t as straightforward.
 On the two v0.1 boards I tested, **automatic USB reset does not work**, so you must manually enter programming mode using the **BOOT** and **RESET** buttons.

 Below is a clear step‑by‑step guide.